-There are a great many rules and regulations that homeowners (and the HOA) must follow.
+There are a great many rules and regulations that Homeowners (and the HOA) must follow.
 Some were part of the original establishment of the HOA.
-Others have been added or amended over time by the Board of Directors per Declaration Article II, Sections 1 and 3, Page 4.
+Others have been added or amended over time by the Board of Directors per Declaration

+Article II, Sections 1 and 3, Page 4.
 The rules, regulations and other information contained in this Handbook are a compilation of these documents.
-This Handbook version was approved by action of the Board and became effective on the date listed on its cover and represents the complete list of these documents in effect as of that date.
-This Handbook version supersedes any, and all previous publications of these documents except for those contained in the Declaration1.
-However, rules and procedures can change by action of the board at any time, and it is possible that something listed in this Handbook may have been changed or deleted or a new rule or procedure added since its latest revision.
+The Handbook Version 1.0 was approved by action of the Board and became effective on July 1, 2023, and Version 2.0 was subsequently revised and approved in October 2024 as listed on its cover and represents the complete list of these documents in effect as of that date.
+This Handbook version supersedes any, and all previous publications of these documents except for those contained in the Declaration 1.
+However, rules and procedures can change by action of the Board at any time, and it is possible that something listed in this Handbook may have been changed or deleted or a new rule or procedure added since its latest revision.
 We recommend checking our website for any recent changes by reviewing the minutes of Board meetings from this date.
 It is the intent of the Board that this Handbook will be updated at least annually.